ipfs/ipfs-docs/docs/how-to/default-profile.md

 ---
-title: Default profile
+title: Configure a profile
 legacyUrl: https://docs.ipfs.io/guides/examples/default-profile/
 description: Your profile defines which file-system and data-store your IPFS node will use, along with other configuration options.
 Learn how to set, change, and reset your profile.
 ---

-# Configure a default profile and switching between profiles
+# Configure a profile and switch between profiles

 The profile of your IPFS node allows you to specify which file-system or data-store you want to use.
 Changing these options will affect the performance of your node.
 For example, if you want to have a faster datastore for your node, you can use the `badgerds` profile.
 If you're running your node on a low-power device like a Raspberry Pi, you can use the `lowpower` profile.
 Profiles have been developed to customize your IPFS node to perform best under given conditions.

 ## Find your current profile

-Your IPFS profile is found within your node's `config` file.
+Find your IPFS profile within your node's `config` file.
 The default location for the `config` file is `~/.ipfs/config`.
 If you have set an `$IPFS_PATH` variable, you can find your `config` file at `$IPFS_PATH/config`.
 Use `grep` to find the currently set profile:

 ```bash
 cat ~/.ipfs/config | grep "prefix"